 Step out of your imagination and into the unspoilt beauty of Tenterfield.
-Located in the New South Wales high country, Tenterfield offers the trifecta of countryside, national parks and history, enticing travellers with its genuine stories, people and adventures.
+Tenterfield offers the trifecta of countryside, national parks and history, enticing travellers with its genuine stories, people and adventure.

 Distinguished by its warm hospitality and earthly delights, Tenterfield is full of simple, honest treasures waiting to be found.

-Three hours from Brisbane and across the range from New South Wales’ northern rivers, this town inspires with its alpine summers, vibrant autumn reds, white-frosted winters and floral springs.
+Straddling the Queensland/New South Wales border in the north and across the range from New South Wales’ northern rivers, this region inspires with its alpine summers, vibrant autumn reds, white-frosted winters and floral springs.

 Adventure seekers, history buffs and boutique lovers alike are bound to find something that speaks to their true soul in this town cocooned by national parks.

 Step out of your imagination and into the unspoilt beauty of Tenterfield.
 It’s humble.
 It’s authentic.
 It’s true.

 Mix history and adventure to explore the hidden caves, walk in the footsteps of bushrangers, stroll along the boutique-lined Main Street, or take a scenic drive up one of the besieging mountains.